For details of local chocolate makers, see the relevant part of the Local Food Directory.

 Other local makers of handmade chocolate include:

-- The Magic Pantry, based in Warranwood: available from Jefferies Family Supermarket, Croydon; Made Locally, Ringwood North; Makers Emporium and Cafe, Ringwood North; and Yarralicious, Warrandyte South.
+- The Magic Pantry, based in Warranwood: available from Jefferies, Croydon Hills; Made Locally, Ringwood North; Makers Emporium and Cafe, Ringwood North; and Yarralicious, Warrandyte South.

 - Daintree Chocolate: chocolate produced from cocoa grown in Australia to replace unviable sugar plantations.

 - Loving Earth, a company in Campbellfield who make and sell a variety of healthy and nutritional chocolate products, sourcing ingredients from indigenous communities who follow sustainable practices in relation to the workers and the environment.

 1 cup carob powder